 As a published author, a seasoned editor and experienced creative writing teacher, Mina offers a myriad of teaching possibilities for children (eight years and older), teens and adults alike, varying from two-hour workshops and daylong intensives to eight to ten session courses.

-All workshops and courses are available in Dutch and English.
+All workshops and courses are available in English and Dutch.

 A SELECTION OF WORKSHOPS: